2021 Redfish World Series Rules

 VIII.
 Tournament Schedule of Events.

-- Wednesday September 25, 2019.
-This is RWS Parish Day.
-Anglers will be expected to attend various events around the parish to promote goodwill and sportsmanship.
+- Wednesday October 27, 2021 is RWS Media Day.
+Anglers will be expected to attend various events as scheduled leading up to the Captains’ Banquet that evening.
 On this day, no angler can be on the water for any reason other than emergency repairs and then only with prior permission from, and possible accompaniment by, RWS Producer or Tournament Director or their designee.

-- Anglers will launch according to computer generated random draw on Day 1 of the event and in reverse order on Day 2.
-Gold and Silver Divisions will launch in order of standing.
+- Teams will launch according to computer generated random draw on Day 1 of the event and in reverse order on Day 2.
+Days 3 and 4 will launch in order of standing.

 - Return times will be announced prior to the event.
 Failing to return to official check point and checking in with the RWS time official by the appointed time will result in disqualification for that day and a zero-weight recorded.